damianmikolajczak/hook-jeves-optimizer-app/README.md

 <img src="Hook%20-%20Jeves%20optimazer/Images/Algorithm.png" width="500">

-The program implementation was defined in the OptimizerModel.Swift file.
+The programmatic implementation was defined in the OptimizerModel.Swift file.

 ```swift
 // This function is used to search for the next base point.
 First of all, a log is added that the program started searching.